 While crime rates are going down, incarceration rates are going up.
-A growing population, together with more awareness around domestic, family and sexual assault, are part of the story.
-More effective policing, reduced rates of bail, social issues like unemployment, poverty and family trauma, particularly among young offenders, also have an impact.
+If we can make policing more effective, reduce rates of bail, and address social issues like unemployment, poverty and family trauma, particularly among young offenders, we can begin to turn this trend around.

 By building communities, not prisons, we can act to ensure that we support individuals to break the criminal justice cycle, and keep our community safe.

-As imprisonment rates rise, the challenges of housing growing rates of detainees are only going to increase, and the Greens don’t believe we can—in good conscience—maintain the status quo.
+As imprisonment rates rise, the challenges of housing a growing number of detainees are only going to increase, and the Greens don’t believe we can—in good conscience—maintain the status quo.
 That's where Justice Reinvestment comes in.

 World leading justice targets to reduce reoffending rates

-In the ACT, as part of our Parliamentary Agreement, we have committed to an ambitious target of reducing recidivism (reoffending rates) by 25% by 2025.
+In the ACT, as an outcome of our Parliamentary Agreement in 2016, we committed to an ambitious target of reducing recidivism (reoffending) rates by 25% by 2025.

 We cannot keep building larger and larger prisons in the hope that this will simply deal with the issue of rising imprisonment rates.